ReunMedia/astro-og-images/README.md

   already uses sharp for image processing, so it makes sense to use the same package for OpenGraph images as well.
 - Doesn't require (but supports) React.
-If you don't use React (or Preact), pulling a complete framework as a dependency just of OpenGraph images seems ovekill.
+If you don't use React (or Preact), pulling a complete framework as a dependency just for OpenGraph images seems ovekill.
 Since [Satori also supports "React-elements-like-objeccts"](https://github.com/vercel/satori?tab=readme-ov-file#use-without-jsx) in addition to JSX, we use [htm](https://github.com/developit/htm) with a